June 24, 2024

 Bezzy BC and Young Survival Coalition are partnering to create What It Looks Like, a series showcasing photographs of different breast reconstruction choices on bodies of all shapes, sizes, and colors.

-We’re spotlighting the breast reconstruction decisions of people who have had breast cancer so that other people facing mastectomy surgery can see and hear about many different real-life outcomes.
+We’re spotlighting breast cancer survivors’ reconstruction decisions and stories so that other women facing mastectomy surgery can see and hear about many different real-life outcomes.

-If you’d like to share your reconstruction (or flat closure) images and story, we’d love to hear from you.
+If you’re a survivor who’d like to share your reconstruction (or flat closure) images and story, we’d love to hear from you.
 Just have your photos ready and fill out this submission form.

 Images and stories will be anonymously published on BezzyBC.com.